frankshearar/Home/Supporting-Package-Reference-in-UWP-WPF-WinForms-and-Classic-Libraries.md

 ### Supported VS Versions

-One thing to note is that PackageReference support is only available in VS "15" RTM+ versions of Visual Studio.
+One thing to note is that PackageReference support is only available in VS "15" RTM+ versions of Visual Studio and the corresponding versions of NuGet.exe.
 Customers upgrading to PackageReference will be unable to roundtrip their projects with previous versions of Visual Studio including VS 2015

+### PackageReference behavior in VS 2015
+If projects with PackageReference is opened in the downlevel version of NuGet package manager that will be shipped with VS 2017.
+We will show a error in the errorlist when a restore is invoked on a project that contains a package reference or any operations through PMC or the Package Manager UI is tried on that project.

+**Message:** Managing NuGet packages through PackageReferences is only supported in Visual Studio 2017 and above.
+Revert to project.json or packages.config to manage NuGet packages for {ProjectName}.
+To learn more, refer to following link https://aka.ms/packagereferencesupport